 Tulsi Gabbard, also a 36 year-old veteran, is one of the most ambitious, progressive, voraciously independent Democrats in Congress.
 Hailing from Hawaii, Gabbard catapulted onto the political stage in 2012 as one of the youngest women to be elected to Congress, and has continued to break boundaries and disrupt political conventions ever since.

-Passionately championing millennial causes like marijuana legalization and non-interventionism (both of which the old guard of the Democratic party has pursued reluctantly), while also gaining respect across the aisle for her strong support of Second Amendment rights, military funding, and more recently, her willingness to meet with President Donald Trump to discuss bipartisan foreign policy, Gabbard seems to be equally revered by prominent figures on both the left and right.
+Passionately championing millennial causes like marijuana legalization and non-interventionism (both of which the old guard of the Democratic party has pursued reluctantly), while also gaining respect across the aisle for her strong support of Second Amendment rights, military funding, and more recently, her willingness to meet with President Donald Trump to discuss bipartisan foreign policy, Gabbard seems to be equally revered by prominent figures on the left and right.

 “Having someone like Tulsi to work with is a pleasure,” said Republican Representative Mark Meadows of North Carolina, in an interview with Vogue.
 “There are a number of issues on which we disagree, but she’s not one for partisan rhetoric.”